-Most full licence holders work in private practice in their own conveyancing firm with one or two partners, perhaps employing a small team of staff.
-Others are self-employed working on a freelance or consulting basis.;
+Some experienced conveyancers who have attained the manager licence run their own private conveyancing firm, possibly with one or two partners, and perhaps employing a small team of staff.
+Others are self-employed working on a freelance or consulting basis.

 Look for job vacancies at:

 - BCL Legal Recruitment

 - Simply Law Jobs